burst-apps-team/burst-wiki/qbundle.md

 Description
 -----------

 The easiest choice for beginners using Windows is to download Qbundle, a launcher allowing the Burst local wallet to be installed with a few clicks.
-Qbundle also includes plotting and mining software to start mining easily.
+Qbundle also includes plotting and mining software for an easy to to mining.

 Initial installation guide
 ---------------------------